EsGeh/content-to-html/README.md

 * appereance highly configurable via css
 * html properties highly configurable for most html elements (this includes css classes).
 * structured text content is entered in [YAML](yaml.org) format.
 No html needed!
-* most functionality is realized via "Plugins".
-These are conceptual entities wich can be included into any secion of the website to embed specific functionality.
-Currently the following plugins are available:
-	* "website" Plugin: Hierarchy of visual content with navigation menu
+* all content is being rendered by the "website" plugin (propably this is the only plugin ever needed).
+When configured correctly via yaml files it will render a nice html view: a hierarchy of visual content with navigation menu.
+Currently the following types of content are supported:
 	* text paragraphs
 	* image
 	* audio
 	* download link
 	* html forms

+* functionality can easily be extended via "embeddables".
+These are conceptual entities wich can be included into any secion of the website to embed specific functionality.
+Currently the following embeddables are available:
-	* "projDB" Plugin: a "database" of persons, artists, and projects.
+	* "projDB": a "database" of persons, artists, and projects.
 This can be used to display information about your own projects, and give recommendations of things that you like.
-	* "form" Plugin: email form for user feedback
+	* "form": email form for user feedback

 ## Dependencies